alpaka-group/llama/docs/pages/virtualdatum.rst

 A struct in C++ can be modelled by a :cpp:`std::tuple` with the same types as the struct's members.
 A :cpp:`VirtualDatum` behaves like a reference to a struct (i.e. the datum) which is decomposed into it's members.
-We can therefore not form a single reference to such a datum, but a reference to the individual members.
+We can therefore not form a single reference to such a datum, but references to the individual members.
-Organizing these references inside a :cpp:`std::tuple` in the same way the datum is represented in the datum domain, gives us an alternative to a :cpp:`VirtualDatum`.
+Organizing these references inside a :cpp:`std::tuple` in the same way the datum is represented in the datum domain gives us an alternative to a :cpp:`VirtualDatum`.
 Mind that creating such a :cpp:`std::tuple` already invokes the mapping function, regardless of whether an actual memory access occurs through the constructed reference later.
 However, such dead address computations are eliminated by most compilers during optimization.